jfakult/VinsonAutotask/README.md

 for more information see in-file comments

 ### api_relay_server.js ###
 This is a node server that listens for API requests and directs them properly.
-It will only send thhe API request if the requester has permission to do so.
+It will only send the API request if the requester has permission to do so.
 This script contains the administrator credentials for the API user, and thus should only be accessible by an employee with access to it.
 Any employee can send a request here, but this script will determine whether they have permission to relay that request to the API